 - What else might be said?
 How might you acknowledge other views and possibilities?
 (Countering)

 - What’s next?
 What are the implications of what you have to say?
+How can you further clarify the significance and importance of your argument, particularly in the conclusion?
 (Taking an Approach)

 - You should revise your work based on the insights that came out of the reflection activity.
 That is, once you have a better understanding of your project in the paper, what works, what else might be said, and what’s next, you should be able to revise your paper to account for and reflect these ideas.